oric-software/castoric/README.md

 If you don't have git, you can download an archive of the projet by clicking the download link provided on [this page](https://github.com/oric-software/castoric).

-Once the repository retrieved or the archive uncompressed, you should have a `castoric` directory created into which you can go:
+Once the repository is retrieved or the archive uncompressed, you should have a `castoric` directory created into which you can go:

 ```bat
 cd castoric
 ```

-If you have python and PIL libary installed, you can rebuild all files before rebuilding the tap file.
+If you have python and PIL library installed, you can rebuild all generated files before rebuilding the tap file.

 ```bat
 cd castoric